 DOORS: 5:30 PM

 STARTS: 6:30 PM

 Live on the Outdoor StageGenre: Jam

 Age Limit: All Ages are Welcome

-The String Cheese Incident will be performing LIVE on the Outdoor Stage at Salvage Station for an incredible three-night run (Friday, April 22nd, Saturday, April 23rd, and Sunday, April 24th)!
-Doors open at 5pm and the music starts at 6pm.
-These are General Admission, ALL-AGES show!
-Children under 7 attend for free; tickets otherwise required.
-These are large events, so please read our FAQs to learn more about parking options and our shuttle service.
+The String Cheese Incident will be performing LIVE on the Outdoor Stage at Salvage Station for an incredible three-night run (Thursday, May 4th, Friday, May 5th and Saturday, May 6th)!
+Doors open at 5:30pm and the music starts at 6:30pm.
+All tickets are General Admission and these shows are all-ages with children under 7 free.

 Root Down will be serving their delicious twist on Southern Soul food PLUS we will have additional food trucks on-site for the duration of the show.
 And, of course, we will have MULTIPLE full bars open for you to enjoy!